TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 - Breaks up text by whitespace into single words
 - It will populate one tally for each word in a sentence.

-*N grams*
+*N-gram*
 - Extension of Bag of words
 - Produces groups of words (collection of n successive items in a text document) that may include words, numbers, symbols, and punctuation (e.g `'the silly puppy was running'` --> `['the', 'the silly', 'puppy', 'puppy was', 'puppy was running']`)
 - Breaks up text by whitespace into groups of words

+* Orthogonal Sparse Bigram *
+- Creates groups of words that will always include the first word
+- Find common word combinations repeated in the document

+* Term Frequency-Inverse Document Frequency (tf-idf)
-A slightly better approach is to use Term Frequency Inverse Document Frequency.
-It determines the importance of the word to the document and takes into account extremely frequent words that may have no meaning to the actual document/corpus (such as 'the' 'is' etc)
+- Slightly better approach to bag of words/n-gram
+- It determines the importance of the word to the document and takes into account extremely frequent words that may have no meaning to the actual document/corpus (such as 'the' 'is' etc)
+- Weights important words, filters less important words in document

 Test assumptions regarding analysing text data with GloVe first then move onto more sophisticated models like FastText, BERT or any transformer (as they require a little more work)
 ____

 ## Overview - Classification - UNFINISHED